Computers and Technology

 Please refer to our Genealogy, Obituary, and Article Requests Policy for information and forms on submitting requests for information.

-The Library has limited indices of obituary records from 1960-2010 available online.
+There are limited indices of obituary records from 1960-2010 available online.
 Please note that the indices are not fully complete:

 Other genealogy resources of interest in the library include Ancestry.com: Library Edition (World Edition).
 This resource is only available for in-house use but users may bring their own laptop.
 Print resources that are available for in-house use only include City Directories dating from 1872-present day (some years are missing) and The Resting Places of Winona County, Minnesota: Cemeteries of Winona County.